-Research Interests:Our group research interests are centered around two major goals:
+Research Interests:Our group research interests are centered around three major goals:

-- Identify what are the enduring understandings and skills that are pervasive of computational science and engineering (CS&E) such as analytic, statistical, and probabilistic methods and related mathematical models and determine how individuals with different levels of expertise learn and make sense of them.
+- Identify what are the enduring understandings and skills that are pervasive of disciplinary computation such as analytic, statistical, and probabilistic methods and related mathematical models and determine how individuals with different levels of expertise learn and make sense of them.

 - Describe how individuals utilize scientific computing as leverage to learning and conceptual understanding of complex problems in science and engineering.

-- Identify what are cyberinfrastructure affordances for teaching, learning and engagement and how this technology is adopted or adapted for learning purposes.
+- Identify what are cyberinfrastructure and cyber-physical systems affordances for teaching, learning and engagement and how this technology is adopted or adapted for learning purposes.